 And if you’re a parent you know how quickly kids get over toys and the feeling of please don’t give my kids anymore stuff, even though it really is the best watching them open presents.

 Obviously you’re not going to be the lame-o aunt that doesn’t believe in buying more gifts.
 So how do you give ethically?
-Secondhand stuff is awesome but there’s a fine line between giving something creative & personal and being a cheap-ass.
+Secondhand stuff from somewhere like shoppok is awesome but there’s a fine line between giving something creative & personal and being cheap, so buy your gifts carefully.
 If you don’t want to go down the second-hand route you can always try and get a little more creative with your purchases.
 Think a little outside the box, and maybe buy something that will make them laugh today, and in 10 years when they dig it out a cardboard box of old toys!
 How about getting the whole family made into custom bobbleheads, it may well just bring a smile to more than your niece or nephew’s face and if they throw them away, Mum and Dad could probably find a shelf for them!

 Still not on-board, well here’s some more ideas for ya.